ko-build/ko/doc/ko_run.md

 ### Synopsis

-This sub-command combines "ko publish" and "kubectl run" to support containerizing and running Go binaries on Kubernetes in a single command.
+This sub-command combines "ko build" and "kubectl run" to support containerizing and running Go binaries on Kubernetes in a single command.

 ```
 ko run IMPORTPATH [flags]